EWA Awards

 Yes.

-Category winners receive $1,000 for winning a category; $2,500 for the Ronald Moskowitz Prize for Outstanding Beat Reporting; and $10,000 for the Fred M. Hechinger Grand Prize for Distinguished Education Reporting.
+First-prize winners receive $750 and a plaque.
+The winner of the Ronald D. Moskowitz Prize for Outstanding Beat Reporting receives $2,500, and the winner of the Fred M. Hechinger Grand Prize for Distinguished Education Reporting receives $7,500.

 When will the winners be announced?

-Finalists will be announced in late spring 2025.
-Winners are announced at EWA’s 2025 National Seminar in St. Louis, May 28-31.
+Finalists will be announced in late spring 2026.
+Winners are announced at EWA’s 2026 National Seminar in Baltimore, June 2-5.

 Who judges these entries?

 EWA recruits veteran reporters, editors and journalism professors, many of them previous EWA prize winners, as judges.
 Judges are assigned categories and newsroom divisions that avoid conflicts of interest, and they recuse themselves from judging entries from their own employer or close friends.
-If you are interested in being considered to be a judge, which is a great opportunity to read and learn about the best education journalism of the year, please email awards@ewa.org.
+If you would like to be considered as a judge, which is a great opportunity to read and learn about the best education journalism of the year, please email awards@ewa.org.

 Membership & Awards Application